AT&T Technologies

 AT&T Technologies, Inc., was created by AT&T in 1983 in preparation for the breakup of the Bell System, which became effective as of January 1, 1984.
 It assumed the corporate charter of Western Electric Co., Inc.

 History

 Creation

-AT&T (originally American Telephone and Telegraph Company), after divesting ownership of the Bell System, restructured its remaining companies into three core units.
+AT&T (originally American Telephone & Telegraph Company), after divesting ownership of the Bell System, restructured its remaining companies into three core units.
 American Bell, Bell Labs and Western Electric were fully absorbed into AT&T, and divided up as an umbrella of several specifically focused companies held by AT&T Technologies, including: